Zipstack/unstract-api-deployments-batch-run/README.md

 - `-p`, `--parallel_call_count`: Number of parallel API calls (default: 10).
 - `--csv_report`: Path to export the detailed report as a CSV file.
 - `--db_path`: Path where the SQlite DB file is stored (default: './file_processing.db')
+- `--recursive`: Recursively identify and process files from the input folder path (default: False)
 - `--retry_failed`: Retry processing of failed files.
 - `--retry_pending`: Retry processing of pending files by making new requests.
 - `--skip_pending`: Skip processing of pending files.